-21. The endorsement of the CAP in 2006 marked a significant milestone in the evolution of the CAREC Program as it signified a readiness on the part of the CAREC countries to pursue concrete and tangible initiatives within a regional cooperation framework.
-But in the haste to translate goodwill into action, many projects in the CAP were conceived without the benefit of the larger picture in which CAREC must find its role.
+The endorsement of the CAP in 2006 marked a significant milestone in the evolution of the CAREC Program as it signified a readiness on the part of the CAREC countries to pursue concrete and tangible initiatives within a regional cooperation framework.
+Yet in the initial process of translating goodwill into action, many projects in the CAP were conceived without the benefit of the larger picture in which CAREC must find its role.
 Although sector strategies and action plans were developed after the CAP was endorsed, these still lacked clarity in terms of linkages and a unified direction based on the emerging realities of the wider intercontinental geography where CAREC plays a strategic and crucial part.

-22. CAREC 2020, as the successor of CAP, puts into perspective CAREC's geographic centrality in the wider Eurasian region.
+CAREC 2020, as the successor of the CAP, puts into perspective CAREC's geographic centrality in the wider Eurasian region.
 As such, it compels focus, action, and results-motivated both by the significant benefits to be gained, and by the need to avoid the opportunity costs of inaction.
 CAREC 2020 recognizes that for action to happen, regional initiatives must be clearly anchored on, and supportive of, national development priorities.
-This national anchor is an important pre-requisite to accelerating the implementation of regional projects, and in closing funding gaps for CAREC and CAREC-related projects.
+This national anchor is an important prerequisite to accelerating the implementation of regional projects, and in closing funding gaps for CAREC and CAREC-related projects.

-23. Under CAREC 2020, second-tier areas will be re-visited in light of emerging issues that impact on core area activities and that are best addressed through regional collaboration.
-This includes CAREC's regional public goods, such as communicable disease control, disaster risk management, and climate-change proofing, among others.
+Under CAREC 2020, second-tier areas will be revisited in light of emerging issues that impact core area activities and that are best addressed through regional collaboration.22 This includes CAREC's regional public goods, such as communicable disease control, disaster risk management, and climate-change proofing, among others.
 Finally, with greater clarity of what CAREC partners seek in terms of sector-driven capacity-building and research products, CAREC 2020 will redefine the knowledge pillar of the original CAP.

-24. CAREC 2020 thus features: (i) a more strategic set of objectives within a wider intercontinental orientation; (ii) clearly defined operational priorities across the CAREC sectors of cooperation; (iii) a well-ordered sequence of actions for greater efficiency and effectiveness, embodied in a list of medium-term priority projects; (iv) specific implementation responsibilities at the regional and country levels; (v) a results monitoring framework to gauge outputs, outcomes and impact; and (vi) a mechanism to review second tier areas in light of emerging regional and global developments.
+CAREC 2020 thus lays out

+- a more strategic set of objectives within a wider intercontinental orientation; - clearly defined operational priorities across the CAREC sectors of cooperation; - a well-ordered sequence of actions for greater efficiency and effectiveness, embodied in a list of medium-term priority projects; - specific implementation responsibilities at the regional and national levels; - a results monitoring framework to gauge outputs, outcomes, and impact; and - a mechanism to review second-tier areas in light of emerging regional and global developments.